Testing One Hypothesis Multiple times: Practical matters

-In Example 1 and 2 we use the LRT as the sub-test statistic.
-Since both tests are of the form in \eqref{testex1}, the test is on the boundary of the parameter space and the asymptotic distribution under $H_0$ is $\bar{\chi}^2_{01}$.
-In Example 3, we use the signed-root of the LRT $Q_n(\theta)=\text{sign}(\hat{\eta}_\theta-\eta_0)\sqrt{T_n(\theta)}$, hence the sub-tests statistics are asymptotically normally distributed under $H_0$ and so is the resulting limiting process \citep{davies77}.
+In Example~1 and 2 we use the LRT, $T_n(\theta)$, as the sub-test statistic.
+Since both tests are of the form in \eqref{testex1}, the test is on the boundary of the parameter space and for each $\theta$ fixed the asymptotic distribution under $H_0$ is a mixture of $\chi_1^2$ and zero \citep{chernoff, self}, also known as $\bar{\chi}$-distribution and which we dentote with $\bar{\chi}^2_{01}$.
+It can be shown \citep{algeri18} that in this setting the bound in \eqref{bound2} has the same form as in the $\chi^2_1$ case, i.e., it is given by \eqref{gv_bound} with $s=1$.
+In Example~3, we use the signed-root of the LRT $Q_n(\theta)=\text{sign}(\hat{\eta}_\theta-\eta_0)\sqrt{T_n(\theta)}$, hence the sub-tests statistics are asymptotically normally distributed under $H_0$ \citep[e.g.,][]{davies77}.